KDE/cutehmi/README.md

 Branch "master" is a development branch.
 Development branch may contain source code that is undergoing deep changes, rendering it unusable.
 Branch "master" is merged frequently into a branch, which has "alpha" status.
-This branch may also undergo deep modifications, but at least it is guaranteed to build successfuly.
-Most stable branches are denoted by "perpetual beta" status.
-No backward incompatible changes shall be made to them.
+This branch may also undergo deep modifications, but it should be usable.
+Branches with "perpetual beta" status are stable in a sense that no backward incompatible changes shall be made to them.

 <!-- CUT HERE -->
 <!-- TravisCI badge hack that kills Doxygen (1.8.14) warning "Unexpected html tag <img> found within <a href=...> context". -->